-Session I: Introduction
+Session I: Introduction to the Terminology

 1. The Forecasting Science: Weather forecasts are prepared by gathering as much data as possible about the current state of the atmosphere (particularly the temperature, humidity and wind) and using the understanding of atmospheric processes (through meteorology) to determine how the atmosphere evolves in the future.